Managing capacity-based routing for stores

 NewStore calculates how many items a store has fulfilled and how many items it still able to fulfill based on its daily quota.

-For example, if a store's total capacity is 100 orders per day, and it has already processed 70 orders, when the order is routed NewStore calculates the remaining capacity as 30 orders.
+For example, if a store's total capacity is 100 items per day, and it has already processed 70 items, when the order is routed NewStore calculates the remaining capacity as 30 items.

 You can query the available capacity in JSON format using the get remaining store capacity method.